ubccr/xdmod-supremm/docs/supremm-install-prometheus.md

 **These instructions only apply to resources that will use Prometheus.
-Installation instructions for PCP software can be found [here](supremm-install-pcp.html).**
+Installation instructions for PCP software are [here](supremm-install-pcp.html).**

 Prometheus exporters should be installed on each compute node and configured so that metrics are scraped periodically during the job (recommended 30 seconds)